ARTICLES and ESSAYS

 Meyer-Lee, Robert.
 Poets and Power from Chaucer to Wyatt.
 Cambridge, UK: Cambridge University Press, 2007.

-Burt, Stephen and David Mikics.
+Burt, Stephanie and David Mikics.
 The Art of the Sonnet.
 Cambridge, Mass.: Belknap Press of Harvard University Press, 2010.

 Burt, Stephen.
 Close Calls with Nonsense: Reading New Poetry.
 Saint Paul, Minn.: Graywolf Press, 2009.